 Another option is to right click anywhere in the table and then select Sort, and then “more sort options”.

 Adding a filter is a great way of sorting the data very easily.
-In the above example we how to sort, but now with the filter function, we can see the data for specific sub-sections with the click of a button.
+In the above example, we showed how to sort, but now with the filter function, we can see the data for specific sub-sections with the click of a button.

 Next, we can click on the filter button and select the filters we want to apply (as shown below).

-After this step is completed, we can see the revenue, shipping, and marketing spend for all products that were sold via the Instagram channel, for example.
+After this step is completed, we can see the revenue, shipping, and marketing spending for all products that were sold via the Instagram channel, for example.

 More filters can be added to the pivot table as required.

-In accounting and financial analysis, this is a very important feature, as it’s often necessary to move back and forth between units/volume (the count function) and total cost ore revenue (the sum function).
+In accounting and financial analysis, this is a very important feature, as it’s often necessary to move back and forth between units/volume (the count function) and total cost or revenue (the sum function).

-At this point we only have on category in the rows, and one in the columns (the values).
-It may be necessary, however to add an extra dimension.
+At this point, we only have one category in the rows and one in the columns (the values).
+It may be necessary, however, to add an extra dimension.
 A brief warning, however, that this could significantly increase the size of your table.

-In order to do this, click on the table so the “fields” box pops up and drag an extra category, such as “dates” into the columns box.
-This will sub divided each column heading into additional columns for each date contained in the data set.
+In order to do this, click on the table so that the “fields” box pops up and drag an extra category, such as “dates”, into the columns box.
+This will subdivide each column heading into additional columns for each date contained in the data set.